7 Ways Your BCBSRI Benefits Can Help During COVID-19

 - Treatment for COVID-19 including emergency services, inpatient services, and professional services when received in-network1

-2. 100% coverage for telehealth lets you visit with a provider right from your home
+2. Telemedicine coverage lets you visit with a provider right from your home

 How to get started: To ask about a phone or video visit with your doctor, simply call the office.
 To use Doctors Online, it’s a good idea to sign up before you need it.
 If you don't have a PCP or your PCP is unavailable, you can use Doctors Online (if it's part of your health plan) by downloading the BCBSRI Drs.
 Online app on the App Store or Google Play3 or visit drs-online.com.
 Be sure to have your BCBSRI member ID handy.
 If you’re not sure if Doctors Online is available with your plan, check with your employer or call BCBSRI Customer Service at the number on the back of your ID card.

 3. Mail order drugs help you avoid trips to the pharmacy